umbraco/UI-Examples/CONTRIBUTING.md

 Open the solution file `UI Examples.sln` in Visual Studio.
 You will see three projects:
 - `Our.Umbraco.UiExamples` is the main project containing the files that you will be working with
 - `Umbraco8.Website` is an Umbraco v8 test site
-- `Umrbaco9.Website` is an Umbraco v9 test site
+- `Umbraco9.Website` is an Umbraco v9 test site
+- `Umbraco14.Website` is an Umbraco v14 test site

-Steps to get the two test sites working:
+Steps to get the test sites working:
 - Build the solution
 - Run both test websites to run an unattended install (using a SQL CE database)
 - Login to the backoffice using:
   - Username: uiexamples@example.com
   - Password: 1234567890

+For v14 you will also need to run `npm ci` within the `src\Our.Umbraco.UiExamples.v14` directory, and then `npm run dev` to start the development batch job.
+This will copy the files from the package into `samples\Umbraco14.Website` ready to see in the backoffice.

 ## Making changes
 The files you will be working on are in the `App_Plugins` folder in the main `Our.Umbraco.UiExamples` project.
 Changed files need to be copied into the test websites so you can confirm they work, which is automatically done when building the test websites (using a MSBuild target).